exercism/tcl/exercises/practice/hangman/.docs/instructions.append.md

+# heading to be removed

-# New approach to the exercise
+## New approach to the exercise

 Please ignore the part regarding an FRP library, a third party library is not required for this exercise.
 This exercise focuses on event-driven